MoneyTools/MyMoney.Net/docs/Basics/Securities.md

 ![](../Images/Securities3.png)

 Lastly the CUSIP column may be important for automatically finding the right security when you download your statements.
 For this to work you need to look up the CUSIP number for your security (you can sometimes find it the memo field or the Payee field - for a new security we haven't seen before).
 You can then add the new security with that CUSPID and correct Name and Symbol, then future downloads will match that correctly.
+If you are using [OFX downloading](../Accounts/OnlineBanking.md) from a brokerage account this should happen automatically, where the download will automatically add new Securities with their correct CUSIP number if it did not find them.